-China to halt some US ag buys: Report
+China to halt some US ag buys

 Beijing has ordered ag buyers to halt some purchases of soybeans and pork

-Beijing has ordered major Chinese buyers to halt purchases of some U.S. agriculture products amid heightened tensions with Washington over Hong Kong, according to a report.
+Beijing has ordered major Chinese buyers to halt purchases of some U.S. agriculture products amid heightened tensions with Washington over Hong Kong.

 Continue Reading Below

-State-owned agricultural buyers Cofco and Sinograin were told to stop buying U.S. soybeans, pork and other goods, Bloomberg reported, citing people familiar with the matter.
-The same report said private companies have not been told to pause their buys.
+State-owned agricultural buyers Cofco and Sinograin were told to stop buying U.S. soybeans, pork and other goods, according to a Bloomberg report confirmed by FOX Business.
+Private companies have not been told to pause their buys.

 CHINA WIELDS CURRENCY AS WEAPON WITH TRUMP TENSIONS RISING

-The move comes after President Trump announced on Friday his administration would take action to punish Beijing for passing a national security bill that bypassed Hong Kong’s legislature, and effectively ended the “one country, two systems” governing principle that was guaranteed for the 50 years following Great Britain’s 1997 handover to China.
+The move comes after President Trump announced on Friday his administration would take action to punish Beijing for passing a national security bill that bypassed Hong Kong’s legislature, effectively ending the “one country, two systems” governing principle that was guaranteed for the 50 years following Great Britain’s 1997 handover to China.

 Trump directed his administration to “begin the process of eliminating policy exemptions that give Hong Kong different and special treatment” including agreements with Hong Kong on extradition, export controls on dual-use technologies and more.